 With Surgical Sperm Retrieval (SSR) blockages are bypassed by collecting the sperm with a fine needle from the narrow tubes (the epididymis) on the surface of the testis.

-In cases where the man is not producing enough sperm in the first place, the sperm can be obtained from tissue samples (biopsies), taken from inside the testes itself.
+In cases where not enough sperm is being produced in the first place, sperm can be obtained from tissue samples (biopsies), taken from inside the testes itself.